The Worldwide Impact of the Pandemic

 Our work in Africa is organized into three districts: West and Central Africa (WECA), where we have over one thousand church locations in seventeen countries; Southern Africa, with about seven hundred churches in nine countries; and Eastern Africa, with about one hundred and seventy churches in six countries.

 Adebayo Adeniran, District Superintendent of WECA, reported that their well-organized hierarchy of regions, districts, zones, and neighborhoods has proved beneficial during the forced closures, as it allowed workers to effectively check in with congregation members and make sure they were doing all right.
 Easter services at the headquarters church in Lagos, Nigeria, were canceled, but food that had been intended for special meals was used instead as relief for church families in need.
-The church was already webcasting services from the Lagos, Nigeria, headquarters church as well as broadcasting the twenty-four-hour Heritage Radio station, which proved an excellent way to continue ministering to the church body.
+They were already webcasting services from the Lagos, Nigeria, headquarters church as well as broadcasting the twenty-four-hour Heritage Radio station, which proved an excellent way to continue ministering to the church body.
 Reverend Adeniran expressed concern for those in Cameroon, where there had been civil disorder prior to the pandemic.
 He stated, “It’s really a challenging time.
 However, our God has been more than sufficient for all our needs.”

 In Southern Africa, District Superintendent Oniyas Gumbo said the economic impact of closures will be very challenging in his region, which was already financially distressed.
 Churches in several of the countries there have been using video conferencing to hold mid-week Bible studies and to livestream Sunday services, though in some areas the technology for meeting online is still not accessible.
 One such area is Malawi, where Chris Mateyu is the country leader.
 He noted that most people in Malawi do not have phones, and even fewer have smart phones, so using multimedia platforms for church is not an option for them.
 However, when Malawi went into a strict lockdown during the Easter holiday, church members were able to use a public address system to preach to the whole community, enabling them to reach hundreds in their homes with the Easter message.
 Reverend Mateyu has never visited the headquarters church in Portland, but he said he was blessed to be able to join a headquarters Sunday school class on May 10.
 One challenge the Malawi saints still face is that they had been greatly assisted by Zimbabweans in the past, which is no longer possible as Zimbabwe faces its own restrictions.